 Sleep is king.
 Tackle sleep first.
 With medication if you must.
 This is a widely agreed finding from key doctors who treat Fibromyalgia including Dr Liptan, Dr Teitelbaum and Dr Vallings.

-As of 2019 I am currently enjoying my third postpartum period.
-Both the pregnancy and this time have been so much more tolerable thanks to LDN and all the things I have enacted to be more well.
+As of 2020 I am enjoying my best quality of life that I can ever remember.
+Thanks to low dose naltrexone, yoga, meditation and all the things I have enacted to be more well.
 I am so thankful every day.

-I am hopeful and I am excited as to what the future brings as I finish the time of my life where I am up at all hours of the night with babies.
+I am hopeful and I am excited as to what the future brings.

 My hope for you is that you keep fighting for yourself.
 Don’t wait for a doctor to do it for you.
 But do work with your doctor, find another if they won’t.